I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

 As you will appreciate the current situation upon medical advice and I will post updates on this page as they are announced.
 If you have specific queries please do not hesitate to contact my parliamentary office on 0161 672 6855/ 0207 219 8091 or at email@example.com.

 Coronavirus (COVID-19) is a disease that appeared late-2019.
-Common signs of infection include fever, dry cough, shortness of breath and breathing difficulties.
+Common signs of infection include fever, dry cough, a taste in sense of smell or taste, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia or severe acute respiratory syndrome.
 Those who are older or have underlying health issues are more at risk.